fabasoad/pre-commit-grype/README.md

 ##### Clean cache

-With this parameter you can choose either to keep cache directory, or to remove it.
+With this parameter you can choose either to keep cache directory (`.fabasoad/pre-commit-grype`), or to remove it.
 By default, it removes cache directory.
 With `false` parameter cache directory will not be removed which means that if `grype` is not installed globally every subsequent run won't download `grype` again.
 Don't forget to add cache directory into the `.gitignore` file.

 - Parameter name: `--clean-cache`
 - Environment variable: `PRE_COMMIT_GRYPE_CLEAN_CACHE`